Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Introduction

-Despite this regulatory progress, privacy concerns among users, both in Saudi Arabia and globally, remain prevalent~\cite{mcdonald10,zhang10,alsulaiman14,alsagri15,alashwali24}.
-Only a few studies have examined the PDPL enforcement and compliance by analyzing privacy policies on Saudi websites~\cite{alhazmi25,mashaabi23}.
-These studies either narrowly assessed the presence of privacy policies and cookie consent~\cite{alhazmi25}, or evaluated Machine Learning (ML) models to analyze high-level properties~\cite{mashaabi23}.
+Despite this regulatory progress, privacy concerns among users, both in Saudi Arabia and globally, remain prevalent~\citep{mcdonald10,zhang10,alsulaiman14,alsagri15,alashwali24}.
+Only a few studies have examined the PDPL enforcement and compliance by analyzing privacy policies on Saudi websites~\citep{alhazmi25,mashaabi23}.
+These studies either narrowly assessed the presence of privacy policies and cookie consent~\citep{alhazmi25}, or evaluated Machine Learning (ML) models to analyze high-level properties~\citep{mashaabi23}.
 To our knowledge, none of these studies analyzed Saudi e-commerce websites at a fine-grained level of detail, despite their extensive personal data processing, or explored the feasibility of using Large Language Models (LLMs) as supportive tools for privacy policy analysis against the PDPL.

-To bridge this gap, we analyzed 100 e-commerce websites in Saudi Arabia to assess their compliance with key PDPL requirements.
-We examined the existence of a privacy policy and, if present, conducted a fine-grained analysis of four policy items, selected for their perceived importance, namely: the policy's declarations of: \textbf{\begin{enumerate*} \item personal data retention period, \item the right to request the destruction of personal data, \item the right to request a copy of personal data, and \item a mechanism for filing complaints.\end{enumerate*}} Furthermore, we assessed the effectiveness and limitations of LLMs as automated tools for privacy policy analysis compared to human qualitative analyses.
+To bridge this gap, we analyzed 100 e-commerce websites operating in Saudi Arabia to assess their compliance with key PDPL requirements.
+We examined the existence of a privacy policy and, if present, conducted a fine-grained analysis of four policy items, selected for their perceived importance, namely: the policy's declarations of: \begin{inparaenum}[1)] \item personal data retention period, \item the right to request the destruction of personal data, \item the right to request a copy of personal data, and \item a mechanism for filing complaints\end{inparaenum}.
+Furthermore, we assessed the effectiveness and limitations of LLMs as automated tools for privacy policy analysis compared to human analysis.